oshaughnessy/sierramountainll/_pages/softball/index.md

 | **Run Rules**             | 5 runs per team per half-inning<sup>*</sup> |

 [:page_facing_up:]({% link /assets/files/2025-interleague-fastpitch-rules-8u.pdf %})
-&nbsp;&nbsp;&nbsp;&nbsp;_*: balls[^softballs], limits[^limit], runs[^runs]_
+&nbsp;&nbsp;&nbsp;&nbsp;_*: ages[^ages], balls[^softballs], limits[^limit], runs[^runs]_
 {: .small }

 Minors AA is a learning division where young girls with some experience and growing strength build a stronger understanding of game strategy and position-oriented skills.
 We encourage coaches to rotate players through all positions throughout the season.

-This is a player pitch division.
+This is a coach-pitch division.
 Coaches should begin teaching girls to throw a fastpitch from the very beginning of the season, and teams should approach early games with extra patience as all teams will be developing brand new pitchers.

 6-year-olds should have spent a season in tee ball before joining softball.
-Otherwise, we encourage them to play tee ball or coach-pitch baseball first.
+Otherwise, we encourage them to play tee ball first.
 They will need to attend an assessment day and have coach approval before joining Minors AA.
 {: .notice--success}

 #### Minors AA Ground Rules

 - Parent or coach may serve as umpire
 - Defensive coaches are allowed and encouraged to be on the field during game play to instruct their players
 - Optional 4th outfielder may be provided to create a 10th defensive player
 - Bunting is _not allowed_
 - Infield fly rule will _not_ be applied